groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 An ISO image is created in the file `work/dsao.iso`.
 We can keep the temporary files with the option "-keep".
 This is useful to examine why something is badly installed on the DSAS without needed to start a server with the DSAS installed.
+The compilation time of the `node` and `clamav` packages is extremely long and so, this compilation will take several hours the first time it is performed.

 To build a source package (see the files `pkg/*.pkg`) a command like